-- Function effectively as a team member and/or leader, including virtual partners. - Interact effectively in oral and written communications. - Use project management skills. - Schedule and maintain calendars for self and others. - Plan meetings, including negotiating hotel contracts, scheduling catering, preparing for cyber-and video-conferencing. - Plan travel and supporting activities for others. - Perform desktop publishing using both paper and electronic methods. - Manage multi-tasks efficiently. - Model professional and ethical behaviors. - Participate in ongoing professional development. - Solve problems using a variety of appropriate tools.
+- Function effectively as a team member and/or leader, including virtual partners. - Interact effectively in oral and written communications. - Use project management skills. - · Schedule and maintain calendars for self and others.

+- Plan meetings, including negotiating hotel contracts, scheduling catering, preparing for cyber-and video-conferencing. - Plan travel and supporting activities for others. - Perform desktop publishing using both paper and electronic methods. - Manage multi-tasks efficiently. - Model professional and ethical behaviors. - Participate in ongoing professional development. - Solve problems using a variety of appropriate tools.

-This newly approved statewide program includes students working for 240 hours in a variety of offices.
+This newly approved statewide program includes students working for 180 hours in a variety of offices.
 Upon completion, the students are eligible to sit for the Certified Administrative Professional or Certified Professional Secretary examinations sponsored by the International Association of Administrative Professionals.
 When they pass the written exam, they will become credentialed as Certified Administrative Professionals or Certified Professional Secretaries after working full time for one year.

 The Administrative Office Professional program is designed to be completed in two years.
-This assumes, however, that the entering student knows how to type by touch and has been placed at or above the following levels on the Computerized Placement Test: WR 121 English Composition and MTH 065 Elementary Algebra.
+This assumes, however, that the entering student is able to type accurately by touch at a minimum of 25 wpm and has been placed at or above the following levels on the Computerized Placement Test: WR 121 English Composition and MTH 065 Elementary Algebra.
 It is advisable to take the test as early as possible.
 If developmental coursework is required, we recommend that it be taken the summer term prior to enrolling in the regular degree program.
-Pre-training might include some or all of the following courses: OA 121 Keyboarding (2 credits), RD 090 Strategies for Effective Reading (3 credits), WR 090 The Write Course (required if writing score is less than 40th percentile) (4 credits), MTH 060 Introduction to Algebra (4 credits), WR 115 Introduction to College Writing (3 credits).
+Pre-training might include some or all of the following courses: RD 090 College Success and Reading Strategies (5 credits), WR 090 The Write Course (required if writing score is less than 40th percentile) (4 credits), MTH 060 Introduction to Algebra (4 credits), WR 115 Introduction to College Writing (3 credits).